TLKline/machine-learning/SiiM2020_LearningLabs/README.md

-# SiiM 2019
+# SiiM 2020

-Author: Tim Kline PhD, kline.timothy@mayo.edu
+Author: Timothy Kline PhD, kline.timothy@mayo.edu

-Original upload date: 28 June 2019

 Purpose:
 --
-These are the Jupyter notebooks covered on the Machine Learning 1 session at the Denver SiiM annual meeting.
-To run they  need to in the Jupyter environment.
-This can be done on either a remote system or running locally on your computer.
-The next section shows how.
+These are the Jupyter notebooks covered in Machine Learning 1 - Training Your First Models.
+They are most easily run on google colab, but can be downloaded and run locally as well.
+The next sections show how to run.

 Requirements:
 --